Delaware Bayshore Byway

 For a complete listing of this final report including all appendices, maps and directions are included.

+Delaware Bayshore Bay provides a rare glimpse of a simpler time where one can unwind and savor the state's pastoral scenery and conservation areas.
 Delaware's Coastal Heritage Byway is a road of rhythm and rhyme.
-It offers a connection to all that is Delaware; history, open space, fresh and saltwater marshes, small towns and large farms, rivers and the bay, lighthouses and dark skies, historic mansions and migrant shacks, and water birds and watermen.
+It offers a connection to all that is Delaware: history, open space, fresh and saltwater marshes, small towns and large farms, rivers and the bay, lighthouses and dark skies, historic mansions and migrant shacks, and water birds and watermen.

 Points of Interest

 - Historic City of New Castle

 - George Read II House